dazuma/toys/README.md

 you find the script you need.

 Toys can also be used to share scripts.
-For example, it can be used instead of Rake to provide build and test scripts for a project—tools that, unlike Rake tasks, can be invoked and passed arguments and flags using familiar unix command line conventions.
-The Toys github repo itself comes with Toys config files instead of Rakefiles.
+For example, it can be used instead of Rake to provide build and test scripts for a project.
+Unlike Rake tasks, scripts written for Toys can be invoked and passed arguments and flags using familiar unix command line conventions.
+The Toys github repo itself comes with Toys scripts instead of Rakefiles.

 ## License